Amortized Vine Copulas for High-Dimensional Density and Information Estimation: Experimental Details and Additional Results

 We evaluate missing-data imputation under 20\% MCAR masking.
 Our current method is an \emph{approximate} conditional procedure.
 We draw an unconditional candidate pool from the fitted vine and use kernel importance weights in the observed subspace to approximate $p(U_{\text{miss}} \mid U_{\text{obs}})$.
 We then impute missing entries by a weighted conditional mean in copula space and map back through inverse empirical CDFs.
 We compare against simple baselines (mean, median, kNN, and iterative) using the same scripted evaluation pipeline as the rest of the paper.

 In this current setup, \ours{} underperforms the strongest simple baseline on all three datasets.
 We keep this as a negative result and use it to motivate future work on conditional sampling/calibration.
-Table~\ref{tab:imputation} gives the exact RMSE values, and Table~\ref{tab:e4_sweep} later shows that this conclusion is robust to reasonable tuning of the downstream conditional procedure.
+Table~\ref{tab:imputation} gives the exact RMSE values.